80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a short, high-pitched sound emitted by an electronic device or vehicle horn.

-Example sentence She first heard a beeping noise coming out of the kitchen and soon the house was filled with smoke.
+Example in a sentence She first heard a beeping noise coming out of the kitchen and soon the house was filled with smoke.

 10. Burp